 We believe that the EGRIP project will give unique knowledge of the flow of the very important and unknown ice streams which will lead to improved predictions of sea level rise.
-The deep ice core drilling should be followed by additional studies of the NEGIS ice stream, and at the moment the research vessel Polarstern from AWI has a program planned in the ocean in front of the ice stream and in 2018 AWI carried out an airborne radar campaign.
-Penn.
-State University research group is planning seismic work on the whole NEGIS ice stream and especially the onset zone of the ice stream in the center of the Greenland ice sheet to understand why the ice stream is here.
-We will work towards bringing further projects to the NEGIS ice stream and the EGRIP ice camp with infrastructure and airfield for ski planes opens the gateway for additional projects.
+The deep ice core drilling should be followed by additional studies of the NEGIS ice stream, and AWI has carried out extensive aerial radar surveys in 2019 and 2022 up and down the ice stream with EGRIP camp as a base.

-Drilling at EGRIP 2022
+Drilling at EGRIP 2023

-Short summary of the situation for deep drilling in 2022:
+Short summary of the situation for deep drilling in 2023: